March 20, 2022

 But if we had, then I never would have experienced the bird’s eye views of the lake and its surroundings.

-I can’t imagine trying to climb the section of trail during the heat of the day.
+I can’t imagine trying to climb this section of the AZT during the heat of the day.
 It was really difficult.
-I had to stop several times just to catch my breath, using the repeated stops take photos of the lake views behind me.
+I had to stop several times just to catch my breath, using the repeated stops to take photos of the lake views behind me.

-I found a spot with ample room for all three of us to set up our tents, but staying to keep them upright would be the real chore.
-My tent’s aluminum poles barely seemed capable of holding the nylon material up in the bigger gusts of wind.
-And I had to stake out two extra guy lines for extra support.
+I found a spot with ample room for all three of us to set up our tents, but keeping them upright would be the real chore.
+My tent’s aluminum poles barely seemed capable of holding the nylon material up in the stronger wind gusts, and I had to stake out two extra guy lines for additional support.

 The wind died down around 8:30 pm, but the temperature continued to drop as the moon rose above us.
 It would be a cold one tonight.
 Plus, I’d need to get up early tomorrow to make up some miles if I wanted to get to Payson in two days’s time.

 I don’t regret my unplanned ‘nearo’ at Roosevelt Lake.
 The camaraderie of these two hikers was genuinely enhancing this thru-hike.
 But I knew I had to be careful.
-My desire to finish the AZT by April 15th wasn’t going to be compatible with shorter mileage days.
-I’d needed to make today the exception, not the rule.
+My desire to finish the AZT by April 15th wouldn’t be compatible with shorter mileage days.
+I needed to make today’s laziness the exception, not the rule.

 Highlights

-• I really enjoyed taking an easy day with lots of town food and some much needed rest for my feet after the difficulty of the Superstitions.
+- I enjoyed having an easy day with lots of town food and some much-needed rest for my feet after the difficulty of the Superstitions.
 And it was all the better with Mad Max and Volt there too!

-• Although I’d planned to leave Roosevelt Lake by 2 pm, I’m grateful I made the choice to delay my departure a bit and avoid the major rainstorm.
+- Although I’d planned to leave Roosevelt Lake by 2 pm, I’m grateful I chose to delay my departure a bit and avoid the major rainstorm.
 Hiking in that downpour would have dampened more than my mood.

 Challenges

-• The insane wind at this campsite this evening was something else.
-I’m grateful I brought my semi-freestanding Nemo tent for these conditions and didn’t have as big of a struggle as the guys.
+- The insane wind at this campsite this evening was something else.
+I’m grateful I brought my semi-freestanding Nemo tent for these conditions, and I didn’t have as much of a struggle as the guys.